-Due to mixed factors in determining the functional currency of the Fund, the Manager has used its judgment to determine the functional currency that most faithfully represents the economic effects of the underlying transactions, events and conditions and have determined the functional currency to be in USD primarily due to the following factors:
+Due to mixed factors in determining the functional currency of the Fund, the Manager has used its judgement to determine the functional currency that most faithfully represents the economic effects of the underlying transactions, events and conditions and have determined the functional currency to be in USD primarily due to the following factors:

-- (i) The Fund's sole investment is in a collective investment scheme denominated in USD. - (ii) Significant portion of the Fund's cash is denominated in USD for the purpose of making settlement of foreign trades and expenses. - (iii) Significant portion of the Fund's expenses are denominated in USD.
+- i) The Fund's sole investment is in a collective investment scheme denominated in USD. - ii) Significant portion of cash is denominated in USD for the purpose of making settlement of the foreign trades. - iii) Significant portion of the Fund's expenses are denominated in USD.